fingerprintjs/fingerprintjs-pro-android/README.md

 #### 2. Add a dependency to your `build.gradle` file.

+The library depends on [kotlin-stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/).

+If your application is written in Java, add `kotlin-stdlib` dependency first (it's lightweight and has excellent backward and forward compatibility).

 ```gradle
 dependencies {
   // Add this line only if you use this library with Java